 Time for an experience in one of the oldest undergrounds in the world.
 The stations are very cute and the manual registration makes it feel even more authentic.

 Arriving at the beautiful Hero Square is a good break from the bustling city, especially if you cross the street to the parks surrounding the Vajdahunyad Castle.
 This castle is a true fairy tale castle blending a variety of styles from Roman, through gothic and renaissance to baroque!
 Walk or take the metro back to the Opera and then head back to downtown along Budapest’s own Champs-Élysées.

 Back in downtown, you are of course a bit tired after a long day filled by different impressions and experiences but also very happy.
 Digest it all in with a cocktail @ The High Note Skybar at Aria Hotel, enjoying one of the best restaurants in Budapest.
 A perfect ending to a great day!

 I hope you will enjoy this city and the best restaurants in Budapest as much as I did!
 There are just so many things to see and things to do in Budapest!
 And if you want a great photographer and Budapest guide I can truly recommend (@szokerichie).

 For more information about Budapest, I can highly recommend the We Love Budapest site.

+Budapest is a dreamy city I never expected to love as much as I did.
+Read more about things to do in Budapest on my travel story.
 Don’t forget to check out my Budapest restaurant review for the absolute best restaurants in Budapest.